Regex / String Methods

 // replace all dashes by a colon

-Can you explain the function and syntax of the regexp.exec() object method?
+Can you explain the function of the regexp.exec() object method?

 View Answer: